ryanjyoder/innovation-spaces-africa/hub_template.md

    lat: 1.004
    lng: -1.002
    address: "Street Address Reserved for true addresses"
-   address-description: "Use for places without true addresses or in addition to the street address"
+   addressDescription: "Use for places without true addresses or in addition to the street address"
 city: City English Name
 region: Region English Name
 country: Country English Name
 email: contact@example.com
+phone:
 articles:
    # These links should be true articles or blog posts by an organizaation other than the hub.
    # Do no include blogs from the hub or profiles of the hub from VC4Africa for example